vyraun/Finding-Memo/README.md

 bash run_experiment.sh
 ```

-## Train and Run the experiment on your own Model
+## Train and Run the Experiments on your own Model

 The directory and file paths could be set as per your custom setup.